-Before starting the worksheet
+Before starting the worksheet:

-1. This activity would work best if completed after some introductory work on invasive species and after the other activities within this topic, so that the learners are familiar with common invasive species.
+1. This works best if it is done after some introductory work on invasive species and after the other activities within this topic so that the pupils are familiar with common invasive species.

-To complete the worksheet
+To complete the worksheet:

-1. Split class into partners.

-2. Encourage partners to work through the worksheet trying to use the clues to identify which species is being described.
+- 1. Split class into partners - 2.
+The partners work through the sheet trying to use the clues to identify which species is being described.